 Regional Security Programs (

-Communications and New Media: This individual will report directly to Ryan Evans, Assistant Director of the Center for the National Interest.
-This is an ideal position for a self-starter to have a major impact on how a major DC think tank presents itself and its work to the world.
-This intern will work with Mr. Evans to develop and implement a new communications strategy which will include a social media campaign, press relations, and a new website for the Center.
+Communications and New Media: This is an ideal position for a self-starter to have a major impact on how a major DC think tank presents itself and its work to the world.
+This intern will work to develop and implement a new communications strategy which will include a social media campaign, press relations, and A/V support to events.
 This individual will also work closely with the editorial staff of The National Interest magazine.
-Experience with Twitter, Facebook, LinkedIn, and other social media platforms is necessary.
-Experience with WordPress is highly desired, as is a background (educational or professional) in communications and/or public relations.
+Experience with Twitter, Facebook, YouTube, and other social media platforms is necessary.
+Experience with Final Cut Pro is highly desired, as is a background (educational or professional) in communications and/or public relations.

 We encourage you to apply as early as possible.